In the last days, instruction will go forth from Zion...

-Q: The "aliyah" [return to Israel; literally "going up"] of the Jewish people: It seems there are 2 arrivals, first to build the land (since 1948) and next a spiritual one, when all Israel will be saved.
+Q: The aliyah[immigration to Israel; literally going up] of the Jewish people: It seems there are two arrivals, first to build the land (since 1948) and next a spiritual one, when all Israel will be saved.
 Should Gentile followers of Jesus actively support the present movement of Jewish people to Israel?...
-The "all Israel will be saved" and "a remnant will be saved" seem contradictory.
-And what about the 144,000 Jewish evangelists of revelation, seems more than just a remnant.
+The all Israel will be saved and a remnant will be saved seem contradictory.
+And what about the 144,000 Jewish evangelists of Revelation, seems more than just a remnant.
 Any comments on the above would be appreciated.
-God Bless! --Hank M.
+God Bless! —Hank M.

 A: Just as important as any answer I can give you about prophecy is the reason why I have a particular prophetic view and the scriptural basis for that view.
-These are topics that we deal with in detail in our new Revelation of Jesus Christ to John Seminar, which addresses many of the questions you raise.
-But to give you the short answer, yes, there are two different aspects to aliyah: The physical aspect is the physical return of the Jews and the restoration of the State of Israel (which has been going on since the end of the 19th cent.).
-The spiritual aspect is the turning of the Jewish people to Yeshua (Jesus) as their Messiah, which has dramatically accelerated with the restoration of the Jewish people to their land, though their numbers are still small by comparison with the overall Jewish population.
+These are topics that we deal with in detail in our Revelation of Jesus Christ to John Seminar, which addresses many of the questions you raise.
+But to give you the short answer, yes, there are two different aspects to aliyah: The physical aspect is the physical return of the Jewish people and the restoration of the State of Israel, which has been going on since the end of the 19th century.
+The spiritual return is the turning of the Jewish people to Yeshua (Jesus) as their Messiah.
+This has dramatically accelerated with the restoration of the Jewish people to their land, though the number of believers is still small in comparison to the overall Jewish population.

-The "contradiction" of (1) the salvation of the remnant and (2) the salvation of the nation is resolved by seeing them as a two-step process, the sequence of which is established by Scripture itself.
+The contradiction of (1) the salvation of the remnant and (2) the salvation of the nation as a whole is resolved by seeing this as a two-step process, the sequence of which is established by Scripture itself.
 Zechariah 12 and 13, as interpreted and confirmed by Jesus in Matt.
-24:30 (and parallels), describes the salvation of the nation of Israel (step #2) as taking place at the appearance of the "sign of the Son of Man" in the heavens, immediately before the resurrection (of the righteous; vs. 31).
-The comparison of Matthew and Zechariah resolves the translation question over who these tribes are.
-Although both "tribes of the earth" and "tribes of the land (of Israel)" are possible, the fact that Jesus is alluding to Zechariah confirms that he is talking about the tribes of Israel.
+24:30 and parallels, describes the salvation of the nation of Israel (step #2) as taking place at the appearance of the sign of the Son of Man in the heavens, immediately before the resurrection of the righteous (Matt.
+24:31).
+Comparing Matthew and Zechariah resolves the translation question over who these tribes are.
+Although both tribes of the earth and tribes of the land (of Israel) are possible, the fact that Jesus is alluding to Zechariah confirms that he is talking about the tribes of Israel.

-By contrast, the salvation of a "remnant" (step #1) is a good description of the number of Jews who have been saved from the time of Jesus up until today.
-Paul certainly believed that "the remnant" referred to the Jews being saved in his own day, including himself (Rom.
+By contrast, the salvation of a remnant (step #1) is a good description of the number of Jewish people who have been saved from the time of Jesus up until today.
+Paul certainly believed that the remnant referred to the Jewish people being saved in his own day, including himself (Rom.
 9:27 and context).
-This also seems to be the point of Rev. 7.
+This also seems to be the point of Revelation 7.
 Although the 144,000 are often described as evangelists, that word is never used of them in Scripture.
-They are simply described as being "sealed," which a quick check in a concordance will show was used as an image of salvation (2 Cor.
-1:22, Eph.
+They are simply described as being sealed, which a quick check in a concordance will show was used as an image of salvation (2 Cor.
+1:22; Eph.
 1:13, 4:30).
-This remnant is sealed before God’s winds of judgment begin to blow on the earth (Rev. 7:1-3), just as we see happening right now.
-(144,000 is less than 3% of the current population of Israel--definitely a remnant.)
+This remnant is sealed before God’s winds of judgment begin to blow on the earth, just as we see happening right now (Rev. 7:1-3).
+(144,000 is less than 3% of the current population of Israel—definitely a remnant.)

-Should Gentile believers support the return of the Jews to Israel?
+Should Gentile believers support the return of the Jewish people to Israel?
 Absolutely!
 In fact, it’s prophesied that we would do so (Isa.
 60:9,10; 66:20; etc.).
-Many millions of dollars have already been raised, many thousands of Jews have been helped to return.
+Many millions of dollars have already been raised, many thousands of Jewish people have been helped to return.

 A: Is there a day on which the preaching of the Word of God is forbidden?
-The Law of the Sabbath concerns the day on which God instructed Israel to rest, not which day is to be a day of worship (Ex.
+The Law of the Sabbath concerns the day on which God instructed Israel to rest, not which day is to be a day of worship (Exo.
 20:8-11).
-The Bible teaches that everyday is to be a day of worship, as can be seen by the "perpetual" offering of lambs every morning and afternoon in the Temple (Num.
+The Bible teaches that every day is to be a day of worship, as can be seen by the perpetual offering of lambs every morning and afternoon in the Temple (Num.
 28:3).
 Besides, I am a Gentile believer in Jesus, and neither the Law of God nor even the rabbis require observance of the Sabbath by Gentiles (Acts 15, Col. 2:16, Rom.
 14:5).
 But even if I were a Jewish believer in Jesus, there would be no obstacle anywhere in the Bible to preaching on any day of the week.

-A: In spite of all the difficulties in understanding the exact chronology of Yeshua’s last week in Jerusalem, there is one thing that is firmly fixed: The day of his crucifixion was a Friday (yom shishi).
-We know this because he was taken down from the cross the same day and placed in the tomb just as "the Sabbath was beginning to shine" (a literal translation of Luke 23:54), a beautiful phrase that refers to the lighting of the Sabbath lamps on Friday evening.
+A: In spite of the many difficulties in understanding the exact chronology of Yeshua’s last week in Jerusalem, there is one thing that is firmly fixed: The day of his crucifixion was a Friday (yom shishi).
+We know this because he was taken down from the cross that afternoon and placed in the tomb just as the Sabbath was beginning to shine (a literal translation of Luke 23:54).
+This beautiful phrase refers to the lighting of the Sabbath lamps on Friday evening.
 All four gospel writers also agree that the crucifixion took place on the day of preparation (paraskeueen) (Matt.
 27:62; Mark 15:42; Luke 23:54; John 19:14,31,42).
 This was the common name used for Friday at the time, as it was the day of preparation for the weekly Sabbath (Mark 15:42).
 After this, we know only that the women found he had already resurrected by dawn on Sunday (yom rishon).

-To fill in the gap between, we must turn to Jesus' prophecy of the "sign of Jonah," that he would spend three days and three nights "in the heart of the earth" (Matt.
+To fill in the gap between, we must turn to Jesus’ own prophecy of the sign of Jonah, that he would spend three days and three nights in the heart of the earth (Matt.
 12:40).
 This has been interpreted as three full twenty-four hour days by some Gentile interpreters, causing them to rewrite history in trying to make it fit.
-But from a Jewish ritual perspective, any part of a day counts for a whole day (as in computing the duration of various kinds of uncleanness).
+But from a Jewish ritual perspective, any part of a day counts for a whole day, as for example in determining the duration of various kinds of uncleanness.

-Therefore, the first day was from the time he was put in the tomb until the beginning of the Sabbath that evening (yom shishi), the second day was from Friday evening to Saturday evening (Shabbat), the third day started with Saturday evening (erev yom rishon).
-Jesus could have arisen at any time after the end of the Sabbath on Saturday evening until Sunday at dawn (erev yom rishon).
+The first day would then be from the time he was put in the tomb late Friday afternoon until the beginning of the Sabbath that evening (yom shishi).
+The second day was from Friday evening to Saturday evening (the Sabbath, Shabbat).
+The third day started with Saturday evening (erev yom rishon).
+This means that Jesus could have arisen at any time after the end of the Sabbath on Saturday evening until Sunday at dawn when the women came to the tomb.